Today, we explore how to determine your ACEs score and how to better understand what it may mean for your well-being.

 The Benefits of Uncovering Adverse Childhood Experiences (ACEs)

-Adverse childhood experiences (ACEs) and applying the ACEs score methodology have become important components of a critical framework to better understand the impact of childhood trauma.
-Developed by the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente, the ACEs study demonstrated the long-term effects that traumatic experiences can have on both physical and mental health.
+Developed by the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente, the Adverse Childhood Experiences Study (ACE study) demonstrated the long-term effects that traumatic experiences can have on both physical and mental health.

 Illuminating experiences from earlier in life can often help us uncover drivers of our adult behaviors and health issues.

-Viewing them in the light, sometimes for the very first time, can also help us to diffuse the power some experiences may have over our state of mind, self-esteem, and more.
+Viewing them in the light, sometimes for the very first time, can also help us to diffuse the power experiences may have over our state of mind, self-esteem, and more.

 As a result of this, understanding your ACEs score can feel like cracking a secret code to your past.